arpendu11/go-kube-client/README.md

 # go-kube-client
 A Go CLI based client which can manage, install and queue workflows in Kubernetes

-You can build the app by running:
+You can build the app by running in required folder:
 ```
 go build
 ```